 - American Association of University Women (AAUW) International Fellowship: for international women applying to graduate programs in the US in all fields.
 The program provides support for one year of graduate or postgraduate study in the United States to women who are not US citizens or permanent residents.
 (Women holding dual citizenship in the US and another country are not eligible.)
 Applicants must have earned the equivalent of a US bachelor’s degree, and preference is given to women who show prior commitment to the advancement of women and girls through civic, community, or professional work.

-- US Department of Education Foreign Language and Area Studies Fellowships (FLAS): for students who are in a program that combines modern foreign language training with international or area studies or with the international aspects of professional or other fields of study focusing on East Asia, Eastern Europe, and/or the Middle East.
+- US Department of Education Foreign Language and Area Studies Fellowships (FLAS): for students who are in a program that combines modern foreign language training with international or area studies or with the international aspects of professional or other fields of study focusing on East Asia, or Eastern Europe.
 Fellowships may be for one academic year or one summer session.
 Applicants must be US citizens or nationals, or have permanent residency status.
 Financial provisions provide a stipend of around $15,000 and some tuition costs.
 Students apply through the GSAS Office of Admissions and Financial Aid and not through the US Department of Education.
 If you have questions about the fellowship, you can e-mail the FLAS Fellowship coordinator or call 617-495-5396.